tnichols217/notes/APCSP/PT Written Response.md

       2. Describes what condition(s) is being tested by each call to the procedure.
          1. Condition(s) tested by first call:
          2. Condition(s) tested by second call:
-      3.

-Identifies the result of each call.
+      3. Identifies the result of each call.

-Result of the first call:
+         1. Result of the first call:

-0 words

-Result of the second call:
+         2. Result of the second call: